 To consider any general maintenance across the parish including:

-– Too muddy to walk paths however Cllrs.
+Footpaths Update – Too muddy to walk paths however Cllrs.
 LM;AP;HG;BM were updating electronic documents (google docs.) with information following the inspection of individual footpaths.

 Update on Trent Lane trees. –Cllr.
 BM to request feedback from NCC Footpaths Officer re trees survey.

 Report from Councillor responsible for general maintenance around the villages on priorities for improvement. – Cllr.
 JL had completed 2 seats; with 1 left to do.
 Footpath impassable leading to Green Drive.
 Only cut twice per year by NCC.
 Cllr.
 JL to cut footpath between Marlock – Station Road as this footpath is impassable.